khalid-hussain/shaheen/chap6.md

 war booty would be contributed to the treasury of Granada.
 Later, he organized a fresh group of 500 horsemen under the command of a youth to march towards the border fort.
-He ordered them to drive the prisoners across the border and sent a special envoy to Bashir Bin Hassan with a message saying, "Those injured enemies incapable of walking should be given horses and escorted to the other side of the border.
+He ordered them to drive the prisoners across the border and sent a special envoy to Bashir bin Hassan with a message saying, "Those injured enemies incapable of walking should be given horses and escorted to the other side of the border.
 And those who are severely injured should be given treatment.
 I shall remain here for a few days."